Hard Driving: The Wendell Scott Story: Plot

 Heading deeper into the 1964 season, Scott would still face usual discrimination, including being disqualified from races under dubious circumstances and once again being banned from Darlington.
 Even worse, his sons were now facing discrimination too, but Wendell would defend his sons from hecklers and attackers.
 However, Wendell would also receive much more support from fans and drivers alike, with many cheering Wendell on as an underdog.
 Journalist Morris Stephenson had even compared Wendell to achieving as much as Martin Luther King Jr. for the civil rights movement.
 He would become a local hero in his town of Danville.
 At the end of the season, it was Wendell's best season yet- finishing 12th in points and getting some small manufacturer support from Ford.

 In 1966, while Bill France Sr. became friends with controversial Alabama governor George Wallace, Wendell would buy a new car from Holman-Moody, only to find out the car was essentially broken.
 The car was rebuilt in 12 days and Scott would still drive the car to impressive finishes with help from Ford boycotting NASCAR, including a 13th-place finish at the 1966 Daytona 500 and podium finishes at local short tracks in North Carolina.
 At the end of it all, he would finish sixth in points and winning $23,051, more than he had ever earned before.
 However, many were now starting to question Wendell's age, as at the age of 45, he was one of the oldest drivers in NASCAR.
 In addition, his son and crucial pit crew member, Wendell Scott Jr., was drafted for the Vietnam War.

 In the 1967 season, Wendell faced a downward spiral in performance, with 16 DNFs due to mechanical issues.
 Scott would have to drive more conservatively, to earn enough money to pay bills.
 In turn of this, he found himself back in the pack more.
-He would finish 10th in points, with no top 5s and fewer top 10s then last season.
+He would finish 10th in points, with no top 5s and fewer top 10s than last season.
 In 1968, while Alabama International Motor Speedway was being built, Wendell Jr., would come back, only for him to be significantly different from what he used to be.
 He was reported to be more angry and bitter, and arguments occurred often.
 To make matters worse, Wendell had expected his sons to work as hard as he did, and if they didn't, Wendell would chew them out publicly, angering Wendell Jr. more.
 Wendell struggled with DNQs and poor results in both the 1968 and 1969 seasons.
 After a controversial boycott at the 1969 Talladega 500, Scott became cautious of NASCAR officials.
 In the 1970 season, he was once again banned from numerous tracks and races, once again struggled with mechanical issues, and was forced to still keep trying to make races, otherwise he would be let off of NASCAR's money-deal for racers.
 In addition, NASCAR was transferring to the modern era, with NASCAR races on dirt, Scott's specialty, eliminated from the schedule.